-Medical Dermatology Services New Jersey
+Medical Dermatology Services

 Acne – Acne is a very common condition that involves blackheads, whiteheads, pustules, and cysts appearing on the skin of the face and trunk.
 It can happen at any age but generally occurs most commonly in teenagers.
 It’s very important to treat acne early before scarring occurs.
 There are numerous treatments available to get your skin clear.

 Basal Cell Carcinoma – Basal cell carcinoma is the most common form of skin cancer.
 At Geria Dermatology, we recommend routine skin exams to detect skin cancer as early as possible.
-The location, pathologic subtype, and and size will often determine what will be the best treatment.
+The location, pathologic subtype, and size will often determine what will be the best treatment.

 Cold Sores – Cold sores, otherwise known as fever blisters, are due to a viral infection in the lips or around the mouth.
 These are often painful and noticeable to other people.
 Treatment for cold sores can be very effective and may help prevent further breakouts from happening.

 Contact Dermatitis – Contact dermatitis refers to an allergic reaction of the skin after being exposed to an allergenic substance.
 This can be due to fragrances, preservatives, metals, dyes, etc…At Geria Dermatology, we recommend patch testing to determine the culprit ingredient.

 Dandruff – Dandruff is often referred to as “dry scalp,” which can manifest as red, flaky skin throughout the scalp as well as the face.
 This condition can be socially embarrassing, especially if one is wearing dark clothing.
 Schedule your appointment today at Geria Dermatology to discuss your treatment options.